 He started to kill again when needed money to cure his dying wife and raise his two children.
-His wife needed advanced medical cure that Mennonites couldn't provide so he returned to Rigoletto for one job, to kill Castle.
+His wife needed an advanced medical cure that Mennonites couldn't provide so he returned to Rigoletto for one job, to kill Castle.

-The Mennonite starts in on Castle with a sledgehammer but is very resourceful; going so far as to use his own horse-drawn-carriage as a weapon; whistling to his horses to get them to trample Castle.
+The Mennonite starts in on Castle with a sledgehammer but is very resourceful; going so far as to use his own horse-drawn carriage as a weapon; whistling to his horses to get them to trample Castle.

 Skills and Weapons

-He is a vicious fighter with willpower to drive him every bit as determined as Frank Castle.
+He is a vicious fighter with the willpower to drive him every bit as determined as Frank Castle.
 The two are pretty much evenly matched.

 The Mennonite was able to withstand a great deal of damage in his fight with Castle.
 This includes being beaten, being kicked in the groin with a shoe knife, and being blown up (with his horse and buggy absorbing some of the explosion) by a trap left by Castle.
-After all this he was still able to defeat Castle in a fight, however he attempted to use one of Castle's guns to finish him off.
+After all this he was still able to defeat Castle in a fight, however, he attempted to use one of Castle's guns to finish him off.
 Castle had electrified his weapons and the Mennonite was electrocuted.
 Castle then finished him off by dropping a safe on his head.

 It seems that in the past the Mennonite was willing to use modern weaponry, but chose to attack Castle with a sledgehammer.
 It makes it fitting that resorting to modern weaponry was his downfall.